fluidware/fluidsurveys-docs/chapters/Invite/index.rst

 -----

 Lists, while separate from the Address Book, allow for an easier means of sending emails.
-Lists contain only individuials you wish to send to, as opposed to including the entirety of the address book.
+Lists contain only individuals you wish to send to, as opposed to including the entirety of the address book.

 Clicking "Create New List" on the left-hand side allows for .
 On the left-hand side is the usual functionality found within the Invite section,